Studio Policy for Private Instruction

 Parents are expected to remain in the building during the lesson.
+If children are attending the Willow School during the school day, then this expectation is waived.
 Teachers are not obligated to be alone with students younger than 18 years of age.
 While a teacher may agree to waive this expectation for a particular lesson on a case by case basis, they are not obligated to do so.
 It is a breach of the Willow Music Agreement for a parent to leave the premises without the prior consent of the teacher.

 If a lesson is being conducted online, a parent must remain in the room with the student for the duration of the lesson.